A person leaning over a pile of tax paperwork, attempting to figure answer if interest on savings accounts in Canada is taxable

 How is a savings account taxed?

-The amount of interest earned in your savings account is added to your total taxable income on your tax return.
-Different tax brackets determine the percentage of tax deducted based on the total income amount.
-You pay taxes to the CRA according to your tax bracket.
+The interest earned in a savings account is added to your total taxable income.
+Your overall income determines your tax bracket, which then sets the percentage of tax you pay.

-Let’s say you’ve earned $1,000 in interest in your savings account and a total of $50,000 from all other sources of taxable income.
-You would report $51,000 as your taxable income for the year.
+Let’s say you’ve earned $1,000 in interest, on top of making $50,000 from your job and other income sources.
+You would then report $51,000 as your taxable income for the year.

 How do I report interest on my taxes?

-Even if you earn less than $50 in interest in your savings account, it’s your responsibility to report any interest income on your tax return.
-Note the T5 or RL-3 form doesn't include the deposits you make into your savings account–only the interest income you earn from your deposits.
+Even if you earn less than $50 in interest, you are still legally required to report all interest income on your tax return.
+Your T5 or RL-3 only reports the interest you earned, not the principal money you deposited.

 How do I avoid tax on my savings account in Canada?